Feds, state both looking to protect workers from extreme heat

-State Plans are monitored by OSHA and must be at least as effective as OSHA in protecting workers and in preventing work-related injuries, illnesses and deaths.
+State Plans are monitored by OSHA and must be at least as effective as OSHA at protecting workers and preventing work-related injuries, illnesses and deaths.
 The division said once federal standards have been finalized, Nevada OSHA will review the federal standards to determine if any changes are required.

 Groups representing workers, however, say it’s not enough to just update standards, and argue that more enforcement needs to be prioritized.